 * marked, source: Finnish Grocery Trade Association

-** Figures total sales, incl. household goods, source: Finnish Grocery Trade Association
+** Sales of M-ketju incl. some household goods, source: Finnish Grocery Trade Association